|

 after the death of her husband.
 Because she had his blessing in her preaching

 ministry, she wrote many tracts and letters on the subject of women in ministry.
+Madame Guyon (1648-1717) was a French mystic who was

 imprisoned on several occasions for long periods of time because of her beliefs,